sophiegoblin/sophiegoblin.github.io/index.md

 **Producer and Event Coordinator**<br>
 <br>DAY6 was a pop up gallery in an old wooden coffee shop, open for one week in Brighton  , spanning politics, gigs and talks, the week proved how to start where you are, use what you have and do what you can.
 [Watch the marketing video here](https://www.youtube.com/watch?v=7uDBCLty3co&fbclid=IwAR3GK3pptUj6tQP4zVXmnWl16DzYTndv-yXCYksW2HQfrBEd5omfVbykuY8). <br><br>
 *[Programmed Events](https://www.facebook.com/events/723309667784823/)*<br>
-Fired for you - a ceramics workshop, Finola Maynard<br>
+Fired For You - A Ceramics Workshop, Finola Maynard<br>
- Ballads for all the ladies - live music, Bell Hall <br>
+ Ballads For All The ladies - live music, Bell Hall <br>
 UV Knitting + Illustration, Victoria Homewood & Amy Brown <br>
 Collaborative Guerrilla Drawing, Bettina Nem <br>
-Art Record Sleeve Deface Mash Up + trip to the local record shop + records playing, Harry Mills<br> Ethical Fashion Discussion, Nicole SP<br>
+Art Record Sleeve Deface Mash Up + trip to the local record shop, Harry Mills<br> Ethical Fashion Discussion, Nicole SP<br>
 How to Open a Pop Up Gallery, Sophie Giblin<br>
 Portfolios & Copyright Q&A, Matthew Shearer <br>